std143083/cv/cv/cv.md

 | col 3 is      | right-aligned | $1600 |
 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

+> Dorothy followed her through many of the beautiful rooms in her castle.